JPSieg/MeltR/Manual.md

 MeltR performs the following data preprocessing steps before fitting:

 1.)
-RNA and DNA extinction coefficients are calculated from the sequence using the extinction coefficient data from Tinoco and colleagues.\textsuperscript{[2]}
+RNA and DNA extinction coefficients are calculated from the sequence using the extinction coefficient data table from Tinoco and colleagues.\textsuperscript{[2]}

 2.)
 The background absorbance of a user specified blank is scaled to the pathlength of the cuvette and subtracted from each curve.